designpatternninja/designpatternninja.github.io/_posts/news/2017-02-20-powerful-generalizations-with-c#-extension-methods-and-interfaces.md

 Also, later on, C# 3.0 introduced *extension methods* and you realized how powerful was (and still is) LINQ, didn't you?
 But since 2007, you're still consuming existing extension methods defined in both the .NET Framework *base class library* or many satellite frameworks but, again, you're either just being a consumer of them, or you implement extension methods as simple utility methods...

-Finally, you regulary implement interfaces and in few cases you define your own ones.
+Finally, you regularly implement interfaces and in few cases you define your own ones.

 So if you're reading to this article is because you want to know how to take more advantage of these three mentioned C# language features, right?